-In the era of limitless internet download bandwidth, streaming video puts the world of television and video at your fingertips on an iPhone or iPad. (*A lot of ISPs and cellphone service providers have their own interpretations of the term “unlimited.”)
+iPhone and iPad In the era of limitless internet download bandwidth, streaming video puts the world of television and video at your fingertips on an iPhone or iPad. (*A lot of ISPs and cellphone service providers have their own interpretations of the term “unlimited.”)
 It is frequently forgotten, though, just how many streaming services have included offline solutions for times when there is little or no internet access.
 This also applies to Apple TV+.

 Let me extol the virtue of not having to rely on in-flight or in-transit data alternatives as I just spent roughly 40 hours on flights and 30 hours on trains across one business trip and one holiday.

-Huge tip for passengers who have access to Wi-Fi on flights but are only using free or inexpensive text messaging services rather than paying for data: when connected to Wi-Fi, even if you don’t have an internet connection, certain streaming apps try to verify before playing offline material.
+A huge tip for passengers who have access to Wi-Fi on flights but are only using free or inexpensive text messaging services rather than paying for data: when connected to Wi-Fi, even if you don’t have an internet connection, certain streaming apps try to verify before playing offline material.
 Tap the Wi-Fi icon to turn off that connection, then try the app once more after sliding to display the Control Center.
 After the video begins to play, you can turn on Wi-Fi again.

 - Amazon Prime Video: Items that may be downloaded and saved offline have a Download option on the description page.
 To access locally saved files and determine their sizes, tap the Downloads button at the bottom of the screen.
 (To view a filtered list of the available media, tap “Download more videos”).